-If you want to exercise any of the rights set out above, please contact us
+If you want to exercise any of these rights, please contact us.

 Should you wish to access your data, please note the following:

-- you will not have to pay a fee to access your personal data (or to exercise any of the other rights).
-However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
-Alternatively, we may refuse to comply with your request in these circumstances
+- you will not normally have to pay a fee to access your personal data (or to exercise any of the other rights).
+However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive (or we may refuse to comply with your request in these circumstances)

 - we may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response